cormullion/Karnak.jl/docs/src/basics.md

 smallgraphs # hide
 ```

-You will have no trouble finding out more about these well-known graphs on the Wikipedia.
+You will have no trouble finding out more about these well-known graphs online, such as on the wikipedia.
-Some of the graphs in this illustration would benefit from some careful adjustment of the layout parameters.
+Some of the graphs in this illustration would benefit from attentive ‘tuning’ of the various layout parameters.

-Here's a larger view of the Petersen graph (named after Julius Petersen, who first described in 1898).
+Here's a larger view of a Petersen graph (named after Julius Petersen, who first described it in 1898).

 ```@example graphsection
 @drawsvg begin
 background("grey10")
 pg = smallgraph(:petersen)
-sethue("fuchsia")
+sethue("orange")
 drawgraph(pg, vertexlabels = 1:nv(pg), layout = Shell(nlist=[6:10,]))
 end 600 300
 ```